MicrosoftDocs/dataexplorer-docs/data-explorer/includes/cross-repo/ingest-data-spark.md

 > [!NOTE]
 > It's recommended to use the latest Kusto Spark connector release when performing the following steps.

-1. Configure the following Spark cluster settings, based on Azure Databricks cluster using Spark 2.4.4 and Scala 2.11 or Spark 3.0.1 and Scala 2.12:
+1. Configure the following Spark cluster settings, based on Azure Databricks cluster Spark 3.0.1 and Scala 2.12:

     ![Databricks cluster settings.](/azure/data-explorer/includes/media/ingest-data-spark/databricks-cluster.png)